SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 1. `drawGrid` is drawn using `elt`. `table` tag corresponds nicely with the data structure made by `Level`.
 (I want to experience with changing some attrs later, like `style: "height: ${level.height * scale}px"`).
 1. `drawActors` is drawn using `elt`.
-The idea is to have a set of coordinates of actors (their size and position) attached themselves to a `div` element and return it.
+The idea is to have a set of DOM elements by actors (their size and position) attached themselves to a `div` element and return it.

 # css
-It contains `file.css` to display elements graphically.
+It contains `file.css` to display elements graphically, which include background and moving elements.